 When you ask a question, ELENA searches a curated knowledge base of BIS/EAR regulatory content to find the most relevant regulatory passages and uses them as the primary reference.
 If the knowledge base does not contain a direct match, ELENA falls back to expert training knowledge.

-How to access ELENA:
+How to Access ELENA

 - Type your question and press Send or Enter.

-- General questions about ECCN structure and CCL categories.
+- General questions about ECCN structure and CCL categories (e.g., "What does Category 3A cover?", "What's the difference between 5A002 and 5A992?").

 - Guidance on approaching classification for specific product types.